Skip to main content

 Data Storage

 The /netfiles/ciroh/ directory on the NETWA has over 40 terabytes of disk space that researchers can use to store data - that's equivalent to 40 million megabytes!
 Needless to say, there's plenty of space for data.
-If you have data you'd like to store here, please create your own directroy titled after your netID.
-For example, "John Smith" would store their data under /netfiles/ciroh/jsmith.
+If you are using any of the data modules in forecast-workflow that require a directory in which to store downloaded files, such as nwm_fc.py or gfs_fc_thredds.py, please use "/netfiles/ciroh/downloadedData/" as the download path.
+These modules will check the download path to see if the data you are requesting is already downloaded before attempting to get it again.
+Using a common shared path for large downloadable datasets like the NWM and GFS ensurse an effiecint use of disk space and also saves time by not having users redownload existing data!
+You can specify this download path in the module get_data() functions with the data_dir parameter.
+If you have other private data that doesn't make sense to share, please create your own directroy in /netfiles/ciroh titled after your netID.
+For example, "John Smith" would store their persoanl data under /netfiles/ciroh/jsmith.

 Mamba is a lightweight version of Conda, a popular package manager for a variety of programming languages.
 It is used on the testbed to set up virtual environments that contain all of the relevant packages and dependencies for a given software repository or workflow.
-There are a few existing mamba environments on the testbed already, such as one that houses all of the packages necessary to run the forecast-workflow repo (more specific instructions for accessing that here).
-This section will demonstrate how to initalize mamba for a new user and how to see what virtual enviornments are available
+There are a few existing mamba/conda Python environments on the testbed already, such as one that houses all of the packages necessary to run the forecast-workflow repo (more specific instructions for accessing that here).
+This section will demonstrate how to initalize mamba or conda for a new user and how to see what virtual enviornments are available.

-1. On the testbed, open a terminal and run the following command: /usr/local/mambaforge/bin/mamba init
+1. On the testbed, open a terminal and run the following command: /usr/local/miniforge3/bin/mamba shell init to install mamba or '/usr/local/miniforge3/bin/conda init' to install conda or both to install both!

 2. If the command ran successfully, you should see something like this now at the command line: